-2009 Mars Science Laboratory (MSL)
+Mars Science Laboratory (MSL)

 The search for evidence of past or present life on Mars will begin with a search for evidence of conditions supportive of life (such as evidence of the activity of water), rather than a search for life itself.
 The discovery of particular types of rocks and minerals can help scientists determine past or present water activity.
-Mineralogical analysis also can provide insights into pressure and temperature conditions, past climate, activity of biologically significant gases, even the presence of chemical sources of energy useful for life
+Mineralogical analysis also can provide insights into pressure and temperature conditions, past climate, activity of biologically significant gases, even the presence of chemical sources of energy useful for life.

 The MSL rover will be far more advanced than the current MER rovers because of the large number of highly advanced science instruments MSL will carry.
 Besides the eight instruments selected by NASA it will also carry DAN, a pulsed neutron source and detector for measuring hydrogen (including water), provided by the Russian Space Agency.
-In addition MSL will include a meteorological package and an ultraviolet sensor provided by Spain.
+In addition MSL will include a meteorological package and an ultraviolet sensor

-MSL's SAM and CheMin instruments will be located inside the rover.
+Left: MSL's ChemCam laser analysing a large rock.
+The SAM and CheMin instruments will be located inside the rover.

 Click on the images for larger version.

-Getting MSL to Mars
+Getting Mars Science Laboratory to Mars

 MSL will be launched from Florida on an Atlas V rocket like the one in this image.
 The very large parachute for MSL undergoing tests in the world's largest wind tunnel at NASA Ames Research Center.
 More info here.